vekatze/neut/book/src/commands.md

 ### `--emit`

+By default, `neut build` emits object files.

+You can control the emitted artifacts by passing a comma-separated list to `--emit`:

+- `--emit object` emits object files
+- `--emit llvm` emits LLVM IR
+- `--emit object,llvm` emits both

-You can emit LLVM IR by passing `--emit llvm` to `neut build`.
-In this case, you must also pass `--skip-link`.
+If `--emit` does not include `object`, you must also pass `--skip-link`.

 ### `--mode`